Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 (2) The contents of Windows DLL files and Java JAR files are considered third-party and are scanned for name and version number and then looked up in public databases to determine freshness, license and vulnerabilities.​
 {: .faq }

+**Q:** Can I use Sigrid for libraries that I develop and maintain internally?
+**A:** No, currently not: Sigrid has no access to your internal package repository, and also it exploits a lot of the information that is provided by open source ecosystems such as Maven, NuGet and NPM.
+{: .faq }

+**Q:** Can I use Sigrid to assess a library before I decide to incorporate it into my project?
+**A:** No (and yes); Sigrid only looks for the libraries that are in use in the source code that you pass through `sigridci` or upload: having said that: if you include some libraries explicitly in your project (even before you decide on actually using them), you will see the results next time you trigger a Sigrid scan.
+{: .faq }

 <!--
 **Q:** ?
 **A:**